piotte13/SIMD-Visualiser/README.md

 # Why would one need to visualize it?
 The first time I saw SIMD code, I almost had a hearth attack.
 My brain was overwhelmed, my stress level rose, my face turned white like a sheet of paper and cold sweats started to flow all over my body.
 SIMD code is not designed to be easily understood by human brain, it's similar to assembly code, it's made for machines.

-Thing is, we still need SIMD.
+The thing is, we still need SIMD.
 It's powerful and once you understand what it does, it's quite simple.
 So, how do we understand what it does then?
 We visualize it!
 We make it look simple with animations, colors and graphics!

 Our goal is to experiment with different visualization methods, until we figure the ones that are so easy to understand that even our grandmothers would think it's a kids play.
 For now, we think we found a solution that allows anyone with basic computer science knowledge to understand any given SIMD code, quickly and free of hearth attacks.